 time people are unemployed deteriorated, the number of

 discouraged workers increased, voluntary job labor fell and the

 labor force participation rate declined, all items Fed

 "This is not a report that is going to inspire any kind of

 change in monetary policy, it is certainly not going to inspire

-any kind of discussion around this stellar job report that make
+any kind of discussion around this stellar job report that makes

-The Dow Jones industrial average was up 15.43 points,
+The Dow Jones industrial average closed up 67.58

 Earlier, MSCI's all-country world equity index